scott-hf/SingletonUtil/README.md

  ![singleton util gif v3](https://github.com/user-attachments/assets/96750a36-bbe2-4f46-8d18-a25f209833f6)

 ## Intent
 - De-couple more, cache easier, and remove clutter from variables in your blueprints - while remaining performant
-- Call singleton functions for any actor, component, or interfaces without having to worry about whether it exists. it can auto-create classes where needed
+- Call singleton functions for any actor, component, or interface
+- For actors and components, auto-create the singleton class if it doesn't exist

 ## Usage

 ### 1. Get Singleton Actor
 Retrieve a singleton actor
-- `MyActorClass`: The actor class to retrieve as a singleton.
+- `ActorClass`: The actor class to retrieve
 - `bCreateIfMissing`: If `true`, creates a new instance if none exists.
--

 ### 2. Get Singleton Component
 Retrieve a singleton component
-- `CompnoentClass`: The component class to retrieve as a singleton.
+- `ComponentClass`: The component class to retrieve
 - `bCreateIfMissing`: If `true`, creates a new instance if none exists.

 ### 3. Get Singleton Interface
 Retrieve a singleton instance of a specific interface.
-- `MyInterfaceClass`: Interface class to retrieve as a singleton.
+- `InterfaceClass`: Interface class to retrieve
-- `OutObject`: Receives the object implementing the interface.

 ## Installation